aminramezanni/django-project-garagezone/README.md

-# Garage Zone - Sell Cars Django Project
+# Garage Zone - Django Project

 Garage Zone is a web application built with Django, designed to facilitate the selling of cars.
 It provides a user-friendly interface with a search field, beautiful design, and integration for registering or logging in with Google and Facebook accounts.
 Additionally, the project customizes the admin page and includes essential features to ensure a comprehensive website.